SystemsApproach/ops/lifecycle.rst

 switch, plus Docker, Kubernetes, and Helm, with SD-Fabric controlling the network.

-While we could take a narrow view of Lifecycle Management, and assume the software we want to roll out has already gone through an off-line integration-and-testing process (this is the traditional model of vendors releasing a new version of their product), we take a more expansive approach that starts with the development process—the creation of new features and capabilities.
+Traditionally, software would go through an offline integration and testing process before any effort to roll it out in production could begin.
+However, the approach taken in most modern cloud environments, including ours, is more expansive: it starts with the development process—the creation of new features and capabilities.
 Including the “innovation” step closes the virtuous cycle depicted in :numref:`Figure %s<fig-cycle>`, which the cloud industry has taught us leads to greater *feature velocity*.

 .. _fig-cycle:
 .. figure:: figures/Slide9.png